Things to know before going to Bali

 Is it safe to travel to Bali?

 At last, Bali is a very safe place in general.
 You should always apply basic precaution and common sense, but except in Kuta, where the risk will come more from other drunk tourists, there is not really any place which represents a significant risk.
 To stay safe in Bali, here are 3 tips.
 First, keep your passport safe, with you or in a locker.
 Second, never drink water other than mineral water.
 And be careful with ice cubes.
-Finally, really be careful when driving as road traffic can be insane.
-If you don’t feel ready for it, you can still hire a driver or take a shuttle.
+Finally, really be careful when driving, as road traffic can be insane.
+If you don’t feel ready for it, you can still hire a driver or book a shuttle with your dive centre.